-This kind of meaningful mental health is neglected when it comes to the intentions of almost all mindfulness programmes in the West.
-The original purpose of the programme had nothing to do with improving mental health – it was only about decreasing mental illness.
-The MBSR explicitly says it in its name – stress reduction is what it’s all about.
+This kind of meaningful mental health is neglected when it comes to the intentions of nearly all mindfulness programs in the West.
+The original purpose of these programs was only to decrease mental illness.
+MBSR explicitly says it in its name: Stress reduction is what it’s all about.

 “Your intentions set the stage for what is possible.
 They remind you from moment to moment of why you are practicing in the first place.”

-We even have psychological studies showing how your intention, in relation to the practice of mindfulness, will influence the results of your practice.
-When you plant an avocado seed, do not expect a mango tree – your intentions will impact the actual growth within you.
-Positive Psychology intervention programmes are all about methods or activities which aim to promote positive emotions, behaviours, and cognitions.
+Intention will influence the results of a mindfulness practice.
+When you plant an avocado seed, do not expect a mango tree.
+Similarly, your intentions will impact the actual growth within you.
+Positive psychology intervention programs are all about methods and activities that aim to promote positive emotions, behaviors, and cognition.

-Let’s go back now to my original question – what is it that mindfulness in the West and positive psychology have in common?
-My answer might be clearer now – they have very little overlap because almost all of the mindfulness programmes do not have the same goals as positive psychology.
+Now, let’s go back to my original question: What is it that mindfulness in the West and positive psychology have in common?
+My answer might be clearer now—they have very little overlap because almost all of the mindfulness programs that exist in the West do not have the same goals as positive psychology.